krlLashini/ESBII-IT12024582/Lab1.md

-9. On the Review Instance Launch page, check the details of your instance, and make any necessary changes by clicking the appropriate Edit link.When you are ready, click Launch.
+9.On the Review Instance Launch page, check the details of your instance, and make any necessary changes by clicking the appropriate Edit link.When you are ready, click Launch.

 ![](https://cloud.githubusercontent.com/assets/13194331/8731175/3e426d0a-2c13-11e5-91d8-d33a9eb2cb72.png)

-10. In the Select an existing key pair or create a new key pair dialog box, you can choose an existing key pair, or create a new one.
+10.In the Select an existing key pair or create a new key pair dialog box, you can choose an existing key pair, or create a new one.
 Here I have created a new key pair.

 To launch your instance, select the acknowledgment check box, then click Launch Instances.